adamtilson/ense375/lab-2/lab-doc.md

 ---
 ## Testing our own code

-Let's create a very simple Calculator app, and add a simple test that ensures it is adding correcty...
+Let's create a very simple Calculator app, and add a simple test that ensures it is adding correctly...

 in `/src/Calculator.java`
 ```java